rindPHI/isla/README.md

 insertion for eliminating existential quantifiers.
 Universal quantifiers and structural predicates are solved by a deterministic, heuristic-based search (with a configurable cost function).

+For more information on the ISLa language, take a look at the [ISLa Language Specification](https://rindphi.github.io/isla/islaspec/).

 ## Example

 Consider a grammar of a simple assignment programming language (e.g., "x := 1 ; y := x"):